HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf217.md

 === "On-Premises"
     HCL Digital Experience (DX) Cloud is HCL’s SLA-based cloud-native-as-a-service platform.
 HCL DX Cloud has built-in security and compliance and a managed hosting option for HCL DX 9.5.
 For more information, see [HCL Digital Experience Cloud native](../../get_started/product_overview/offerings.md#hcl-dx-cloud).

+### Updated documentation for setting up OIDC in HCL DX

 ### Notice of deprecation of Textbox.io Rich Text Editor